 Master of Engineering (MENG) students follow specific concentration paths like Mechanical, Electrical & Computer, Advanced Systems, Materials Science, Clinical Engineering, Advanced Manufacturing for Energy Systems, Civil & Environmental Engineering, or pursue a general MENG degree by taking classes across several disciplines.
 All courses are taught by top UConn engineering professors and leading experts in their fields.
 Ultimately, students have the opportunity to complete and defend a final capstone project, typically connected to an actual problem related to their professional work.

-About the UConn School of Engineering
+About the UConn College of Engineering

-The School of Engineering at the University of Connecticut is dedicated to excellence in education, research, and professional service.
+The College of Engineering at the University of Connecticut is dedicated to excellence in education, research, and professional service.
 Its mission is to be the primary source of engineering leadership and talent in the state and internationally, to ensure that Connecticut sustains its position as a leading high technology state, and to provide the intellectual and physical resources needed to grow as a center of new and evolving technological activity.
-To achieve this mission we must offer high-quality engineering education, discover new knowledge, and use our knowledge and experience to improve our state, the nation, and the world.
+To achieve this mission, we must offer high-quality engineering education, discover new knowledge, and use our knowledge and experience to improve our state, the nation, and the world.